Page 1: Biography

 Farmer, ornithologist, conservationist, missionary

-This biography was written by Gareth Winter and was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in April, 2014.
+This biography, written by Gareth Winter, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in April, 2014.

 Elwyn Owen Arnold Welch was born in Masterton on 13 January 1925, the son of Ethel Falkner and her husband, Owen Welch, a farmer.
 Ethel’s family was from nearby Kaiparoro, where her father had built the first sawmill in the district.
 The Welch family farmed Kelvin Grove on the northern flanks of Mt Bruce.
 Elwyn was educated at Kaiparoro and Mikimiki schools, and for a time as a correspondence student.
 He then boarded at Wairarapa College, Masterton, where he took the agricultural course and passed matriculation before returning to the family farm.
 After his marriage to Shirley Noeline Elizabeth Burridge, in Wellington on 7 February 1948, he took over Kelvin Grove, his parents shifting to an adjoining property they had recently purchased.